zoontek/react-native-bootsplash/MIGRATION.md

 ## How to update

-1. If using Expo, update your plugin config accordingly
-2. If you were using `Theme.BootSplash.TransparentStatus` or `Theme.BootSplash.EdgeToEdge`, switch to `Theme.BootSplash`
+1. If you were using `Theme.BootSplash.TransparentStatus` or `Theme.BootSplash.EdgeToEdge`, switch to `Theme.BootSplash`
-3. Update any `isVisible()` calls to use the new synchronous API
+2. Update any `isVisible()` calls to use the new synchronous API
-4. Replace `npx react-native generate-bootsplash` with `npx react-native-bootsplash generate` in your scripts
+3. Replace `npx react-native generate-bootsplash` with `npx react-native-bootsplash generate` in your scripts
-5. Run the CLI to regenerate assets
+4. If using Expo, update your plugin config accordingly and create a build